Jamie McGurk recently participated in our professional Cook’s Certificate course. Here, he explains his experience over the six-week course.

 It’s fair to say elaborate and expansive cooking at university is a rare and laborious feat.
 During my studies, my dinners were usually simple chicken and rice, followed by a couple of Deliveroo meals and some oven chips in between.
 Whether it’s down to the laziness of a second-year student, the filth of a five-man kitchen or the alarming lack of inspiration, cooking quickly and easily was always a given.

-So, when my academic term ended and I found myself with two months in between study and travel, I saw an opportunity to upgrade my skills with the Cook’s Certificate course.
+So, when my academic term ended and I found myself with two months in between study and travel, I saw an opportunity to upgrade my skills with the professional Cook’s Certificate course.
 With six weeks of full-time classes, it was the perfect time to move beyond university cooking into something more refined, with skills I hoped I could use for the rest of my life.

 Cookery School has two very well-equipped kitchens at its disposal, with the larger one being my home for the next six weeks.
 With six ovens and eight hobs, the kitchen has an efficient yet personal feel.
 The class is large enough so that you don’t feel overwhelmed with pressure to perform but small enough to allow the teachers to give you one-to-one advice on how to improve.